carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 ```

-The plan itself consisits of action you would want to perform, in this case `test`, which has four sub-actions.
+The plan consists of a list of actions we want to perform.
+Each action represents the commands that we want to run and has the parameters that are required to run the command.
-We have supplied the required resources - kube-config and deployment manifest - via the client.
+The required resources - kube-config and deployment manifest - are provided via the client.
-The parameters needed to run the kapp commands have been made available in each of the commands.

 Initialize the project
 ```